 Job candidates’ and employees’ social media pages are becoming a more common source of information for employers.
 An employer might not even consider an applicant who has posted offensive text or inappropriate photos.
-It’s true social media can help companies make hiring decisions, but employers must be careful to be sure the information discovered is not used to unlawfully discriminate against a job applicant or employee.
+While social media can help companies make hiring decisions, employers must be careful to be sure the information discovered is not used to discriminate against a job applicant or employee unlawfully.